illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 ## Rules

-* Labs may begin with a worksheet
+* Labs will begin with slides followed by a worksheet/Kahoot-style quiz.
-* 15-20 minutes in, your TA may go over it with the class
-* You should work on your lab assignment for the rest of class time
+* You should work on your lab assignment for the rest of class time.

 ## Lab Attendance

-* Ten minute rule: if you aren't here in the first ten minutes of class, you don't get credit
+* Ten minute rule: if you aren't here in the first ten minutes of class, you don't get credit.
+* Your total attendance grade will be "pre-credited" towards the final exam, up to 3%.
+	* i.e. A perfect attendance score will mean your final is only worth 20% of the grade instead of 23%.
-* Part of your grade in this class relies on you attending labs.
-Near the end of every lab, we will ask you to swipe out.
-You may only leave early if you show us that you have finished the lab, or if the lab attendant calls the time.
+* Near the end of every lab, we will ask you to swipe out.
+You may only leave early if you show us that you have finished the lab.
+	* Zoom attendance will be taken automatically.
+	* If you were present for a significant majority of the lab time, you will get credit.
-* Email the GA (cs241admin@illinois.edu) if you need an exemption for lab attendance
+* Email the GA (cs241admin@illinois.edu) if you need an exemption for lab attendance.

 ## Different Lab Sections

 * Due to seating limitations, you are required to go to the lab section you signed up for.
+* Labs will be in-person starting in Week 2, but every lab section will also be broadcasted via Zoom.
+	* You may freely attend either the in-person or Zoom version of your registered section.
 * If you need to miss a lab, you may be able to switch labs to make up the attendance.
 	* You must email the TA in charge of your assigned lab and the TA for the lab to which you are going.
+* There will be no attendance taken for week 1.

 ## Virtual Machines